 - Limit your intake of saturated fats and trans-fats.

-- Replace saturated fats and trans fats with polyunsaturated and monounsaturated fats.
+- Replace foods containing saturated fats and trans-fats with those that contain polyunsaturated and monounsaturated fats.

 - Enjoy a variety of foods every day including vegetables, whole grains, legumes, lean meats, oily fish, fruit, low-fat, reduced-fat or no-fat dairy (or non-dairy) products, and vegetable and seed oils.

 - Have your cholesterol and triglycerides checked by your doctor regularly.

 - Heart disease and food.

 Go to More information for support groups, related links and references.

 This page has been produced in consultation with and approved by:

 Content on this website is provided for education and information purposes only.
 Information about a therapy, service, product or treatment does not imply endorsement and is not intended to replace advice from your doctor or other registered health professional.
 Content has been prepared for Victorian residents and wider Australian audiences, and was accurate at the time of publication.
 Readers should note that, over time, currency and completeness of the information may change.
 All users are urged to always seek advice from a registered health care professional for diagnosis and answers to their medical questions.

 Content on this website is provided for education and information purposes only.
 Information about a therapy, service, product or treatment does not imply endorsement and is not intended to replace advice from your qualified health professional.
 Content has been prepared for Victorian residence and wider Australian audiences, and was accurate at the time of publication.
 Readers should note that over time currency and completeness of the information may change.
 All users are urged to always seek advice from a qualified health care professional for diagnosis and answers to their medical questions.